Kasiett/c0323-code-solutions/dom-querying/dom-query-quiz-notes.md

 - Why would a `<script>` tag need to be placed at the bottom of the HTML content instead of at the top?
 Because Javascript takes more time to be rendered, and placing script tag at the bottom of HTML page gives and info to a DOM tree how the page should look at the end.
-- What does `document.querySelector()` take as its argument and what does it return? css selectors and returns first matching element
+- What does `document.querySelector()` take as its argument and what does it return? string form of css selectors and returns first matching element
-- What does `document.querySelectorAll()` take as its argument and what does it return? css selectors and returns all matching elements
+- What does `document.querySelectorAll()` take as its argument and what does it return? string form of css selectors and returns all matching elements

 ## Notes